 If you’re working with ceramic, quarry, and most porcelain tiles, we can rely more tools other than the tile saw to get the job done.

 Also known as a “Score-N-Snap Tile Cutter”.
 If you’re only making a couple of straight cuts you can’t beat the price of a carbide-tipped pencil.Using a speed square as your guide, use the pencil to score a line with a couple of quick drags.
 Then use the other end of the pencil to snap the tile.
 Smooth out the edge of the cut tile with a rubbing stone.

-If you’re going to be making more than a few straight cuts you should opt for a tile snap cutter.
+If you’re going to be making more than a few straight cuts you should opt for a manual tile cutter.
 It uses the same score-n-snap principal with one major advantage, mechanical leverage.
-Almost all Tile Snap Cutters have the speed square built right in and most are also equipped with a diagonal fence.Place your tile on the snap cutter.
-Drag a scoring line down the tile with the scoring handle, then snap the tile with the other side of the handle.
+Almost all manual tile cutters have the speed square built right in and most are also equipped with a diagonal fence.Place your tile on the snap cutter.
+Drag a scoring line down the tile with the scoring handle, then snap the tile with the breaking device that model is equipped with.
 It’s quick and easy!
 Don’t forget to smooth the newly cut edge with a rubbing stone.

 - Wet Tile Saw